cascade77/concurrent-webserver-rtos/README.md

 ## Background and Credits

 Based on the concurrent web server project from OSTEP (Operating Systems: Three Easy Pieces) by Remzi Arpaci-Dusseau.
 The original uses POSIX threads to build a real web server.
-We adapted the concept to FreeRTOS to show the same concurrency ideas in an embedded RTOS environment.
+I adapted the concept to FreeRTOS to show the same concurrency ideas in an embedded RTOS environment.

 OSTEP Project: https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-webserver
 FreeRTOS: https://github.com/FreeRTOS/FreeRTOS